-Many gardeners use either a water-soluble fertilizer or a slow release fertilizer to feed plants but there’s a new method called fertigation.
+Many gardeners use either a water-soluble fertilizer or a slow-release fertilizer to feed plants but there’s a new method called fertigation.
 What is fertigation and does fertigation work?
-The following article discusses how to fertigate, if fertigation is good for plants and includes some basic fertigation guidelines.
+The following article discusses how to fertigate, if fertigation is good for plants, and includes some basic fertigation guidelines.

 What is Fertigation?

 The name might give a clue as to the definition of fertigation.
 Simply put, fertigation is a process that combines fertilization and irrigation.
-Fertilizer is added into an irrigation system.
+Fertilizer is added to an irrigation system.
 It is most commonly used by commercial growers.

-Fertigation rather than traditional fertilization approaches is purported to target plant’s nutrient deficiencies more effectively.
+Fertigation rather than traditional fertilization approaches is purported to target the plant’s nutrient deficiencies more effectively.
 It also reduces soil erosion and water consumption, reduces the amount of fertilizer utilized, and controls the time and rate it is released.
 But does fertigation work in the home garden?

 Is Fertigation Good or Bad for Plants?

 Many plants need supplemental nutrients not found in the soil.
 Of course, amending the soil with generous amounts of organic compost is ideal, but not always practical for one reason or other.
 So, fertigation may supply a combination of any of the following:

 Unfortunately, both control and uniformity are compromised using fertigation in the home garden.
 The fertilizer gets applied at the same rate to everything and not every plant has the same nutrient requirements or at the same time.
 Also, if the fertilizer isn’t mixed well in the water, there is a danger of foliage burn.
 On this account, a fertigation guide can direct you on how to solve the issue by adding several feet (1 to 1.5 m.) of pipe between the first sprinkler head or emitter and the injector.

 Fertigation does work very well on likeminded large-scale crops and lawns.

 How Does Fertigation Work?